sanposhiho/gomockhandler/README.md

 - generate mocks from config
 - check if mocks are up-to-date

+These are the options for using the gomockhandler.

 ```
 -config string
   The path to config file.
   The default value is "./gomockhandler.json"

+-f bool
+  If true, it will also generate mocks whose source has not been updated.
+  The default value is false.
 ```

 ## configuring